 Most advice given to educators to tackle this is aimed at younger children and can be a little bit ‘fluffy’ for older children.
 But by creating boundaries, clear expectations and building the children’s interaction with the environment slowly, these issues can quickly be moved aside in KS2 too!
 Think about it as you do the first day in a new classroom with a new class; you don’t dive in head first, you plan activities that settle them into their new environment and provide a transition period.
 Beginning outdoor learning with KS2 requires a very similar approach!

 Results, results, results.

 There’s a lot of pressure throughout school surrounding data and results, but particularly so in KS2.
 Traditional, formal teaching methods are usually thought of when considering yielding good results.
 However, the outdoor environment is proven to bring many benefits to academic learning.
 A study by Dadvand, P et al (2015) found “an improvement in cognitive development associated with surrounding greenness, particularly with greenness at schools.”
 This study was conducted on primary aged children and found that those who undertook cognitive tests after spending time in nature excelled in their development of working memory compared to those who were in an urban environment.
 They also found that inattentiveness in the children observed, reduced as a result of spending time outdoors.
 Proving that connecting with nature has the potential to bring about many academic and behavioural benefits too, holding the potential to boost attainment levels.

 Hopefully that’s got you thinking about taking the curriculum outdoors in KS2.
 If it has, wonderful!
 Make sure to have snoop around our website, there’s lots of freebies in our blog posts.
-If you would like to see more resources, support and ideas for taking your KS2 class outdoors, you can keep up with us on Facebook, Pinterest, Instagram and Twitter and you can join our email list below for exclusive pockets of inspiration and special offers!
+If you would like to see more resources, support and ideas for taking your KS2 class outdoors, you can keep up with us on Facebook, Pinterest, Instagram and Twitter!